EGI-Federation/cloud-info-provider/.github/CONTRIBUTING.md

 follows:

 1. A maintainer will review your code and merge it if no changes are necessary.
-   Your change will be merged into the repository's `master` branch and will be noted in the project's `CHANGELOG.md` at the time of release.
+   Your change will be merged into the repository's `main` branch and will be noted in the project's `CHANGELOG.md` at the time of release.
 1. If want your contribution to motivate your inclusion in the authorship, please add a line to that effect in the pull request